OleksandrLevinskyi/PathfindingVisualizer/README.md

 ---

-* Grid dimension - how many cells you have in a row.
+* Grid dimension - how many cells you have in a row
-* Animation delay - how many seconds the delay for animation is.
+* Animation delay - how many seconds the delay for animation is

 ---